Last week in BSD

 OPNsense 16.1.10 released

 It has been a quite uneventful week.
-Suricata and Squid have been
+Suricata and Squid have beenupgraded to their latest versions and you can find their individual

 change logs below.
 The next part of the Russian translation brings